-The Summer Scholars Academy is ideal for getting to know peers who can support you during the program and beyond.
-The program enrolls a small cohort of students, providing ample opportunity for you to get to know other college students as you work, learn, think, and have fun together.
+The program enrolls a small cohort of students, and will provide an opportunity for you to get to know other college students as you work, learn, think, and have fun together through an online format.

 Plan for Your Future

-In addition to preparing you for the near future of starting college in the fall, the Summer Scholars Academy is a chance to think and dream even bigger.
+In addition to preparing to start college in the fall, the Summer Bridge is a chance to think and dream even bigger.
 Saint Paul College can assist you in considering your academic and career goals and help map out the best path to achieving them.

 Explore What Saint Paul College Has to Offer

-Saint Paul College is bursting with resources that are at your disposal and can help you succeed in college and beyond.
-Through Summer Scholars Academy, you have an opportunity to learn about resources and services for students such as tutoring, counseling, the Writing Center, the Math Center workshops, campus events, and more.
+Saint Paul College offers many resources that can help you succeed in college and beyond.
+Through Summer Bridge, you have an opportunity to learn about resources and services for students such as tutoring, counseling, career services, Power of You, TRIO, Title III and Pathway Advising.

-If you meet all the program requirements, you will receive support for transportation costs.
-You may also earn a $150 scholarship toward your fall semester tuition upon successful completion of the Summer Scholars Academy when you register for fall courses at Saint Paul College.
+If you meet all the program requirements, you will receive a Chromebook or a $150 scholarship toward your fall semester tuition.

-*Individuals who wish to participate in the Summer Scholars Academy should contact Pathway Advising for more information.
+* Individuals who wish to participate in the Summer Bridge Program should contact

 Dates and Location